Why Study Chemistry at Fisher?

 Class sizes are small, typically 20-35 students for introductory courses and less than 10 once you get to the upper-level classes.
 This means you'll receive plenty of personalized attention.
 In fact, you'll find faculty and students spend a lot of time talking and working together informally, both inside and outside the classroom.

-In addition, Fisher offers 3 degree programs to suit your needs.
+In addition, Fisher offers several degree programs to suit your needs.

-Fisher's Chemistry Department faculty believe that chemistry is more than just memorizing facts and periodic elements.
+Fisher's chemistry faculty believe that chemistry is more than just memorizing facts and periodic elements.
 They are committed to making you self-sufficient through independent investigation, computer and library literacy, and extensive hands-on laboratory experiences.

 Oral and written communication skills are stressed in both lecture and laboratory courses.